 UFCW 21 leadership is provided by the Member-elected Executive Board.
 The Executive Board is made of rank-and-file UFCW 21 Members from diverse workplaces, income levels and backgrounds.
-UFCW 21 President Todd Crosby, Secretary-Treasurer Faye Guenther and Recorder/Executive Vice-President Steve Williamson are the three UFCW 21 staff members on the Board.
+UFCW 21 President Faye Guenther, Secretary-Treasurer Joe Mizrahi and Recorder Mia Contreras are the three UFCW 21 staff members on the Board.

 UFCW 21 is the largest private-sector union in Washington with over 46,000 members working in grocery store retail health care and other industry jobs.
 UFCW 21 is a chartered member of UFCW International with over 1.4 million workers in North America.